Mr. Driller (video game): Reception

 The PlayStation, Dreamcast, PC and mobile versions received favorable reviews, while the Game Boy Color and iOS versions received mixed reviews, according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 32 out of 40 for the PlayStation and Dreamcast versions, and 30 out of 40 for the Game Boy Color version.

 The game was praised for its visuals, addictiveness and soundtrack.
 The arcade version had exceeded Namco's expectations, selling over 3,000 arcade units shortly after its release.

 Reviewing the PlayStation version, IGN stated that it is "quirky, different, and speedy arcade fun", praising its simplistic gameplay and "quirky" graphical style.
 IGN also praised its soundtrack, comparing it favorably to music composed by Capcom and Konami.
-NextGen commended the game's layer of strategy and controls, writing: "Tired of Puzzle Fighter?
-Mr. Driller is just what you need.
-With its deep strategy, simple controls, and disturbingly cute exterior, we guarantee you'll be hooked!"
+NextGen commended the game's layer of strategy and controls.
 GameSpot applauded the PlayStation port for its "refreshing" gameplay, colorful graphics and catchy music, while AllGame praised its pick-up-and-play gameplay and "clean" character graphics.
 GameSpot liked the mobile phone version's portability and addictiveness, calling it "a stellar mobile port of a great game", and praised the Game Boy Color port's faithfulness to the original.
 IGN highly praised the Dreamcast version for its fresh gameplay idea, addictive gameplay and cute visuals.

 Criticism was drawn towards the game's lack of replay value and low amount of content.
 IGN noted that the game was not a "long-term kinda game", saying that it was only best played in short bursts.
 GameSpot echoed a similar response, criticizing the PlayStation and Game Boy Color versions for lacking any sort of replay value and being a "short-lived" experience, while AllGame disliked the poor amount of content and presentation, unfavorably comparing it to Puzzle Bobble.
 GameSpot also criticized the PlayStation version for not having a multiplayer mode, although noted that the $20 price point made this somewhat forgivable.

+Accolades

 The Game Boy Color version was nominated for "Best Puzzle Game" at GameSpot's Best and Worst of 2000 Awards, which went to Samba de Amigo.